-For the current status of your favorite beach or swimming area, contact whoever is responsible for maintaining the beach.
+For the current status of your favorite beach or swimming area, contact whomever is responsible for maintaining the beach.
 This may be the town, Vermont State Parks, or a private association.

-For information about conditions in New York lakes other than Lake Champlain, visit New York Blue-Green Algal Bloom Notices.
+For conditions in New York lakes other than Lake Champlain, visit New York Blue-Green Algal Bloom Notices.

 - Search by lake region or by town

 - Click on the site's alert status for more information

 The map status of blue-green algae reflects conditions and data as of the date of report.
 Test site observations and samples are collected once each week.